This post may contain affiliate links. Please read our disclosure policy.

 How To Make Pancakes For One

+These photos and instructions are here to help you visualize how to make pancakes.
 See the recipe box below for ingredient amounts and full recipe instructions.

-4. Heat butter in a large skillet over medium heat.
-Pour about 3/4 cup of batter to form each pancake.
+1. Heat a bit of butter in a large skillet over medium heat.
+Pour about 3/4 cup of batter into the skillet.
+Cook the pancake until bubbles form on the surface and the bottom is golden brown, about 3 minutes.

-6. Flip it over with a spatula and cook for another minute on the other side.
+1. Flip the pancake with a spatula and cook for another minute on the other side.
+Remove the pancake from the skillet and place it on a plate.

-8. Repeat the process with the remaining batter.
+1. Repeat with the remaining batter.

 RELATED: 20 Single Serving Breakfast Recipes To Wake Up To